Keshavaaa/aLMARi/README.md

-# aLMARi - Digital Wardrobe Manager
+# aLMARi™ - Digital Wardrobe Manager

 A React Native mobile app for managing your wardrobe digitally with AI-powered clothing analysis and outfit recommendations.